ianweisz95/PLP_ACADEMY--database-Assignment-8/README.md

-Library Management System Database
+📚 Library Management System Database
 Overview

-This repository contains the MySQL database schema for a Library Management System developed to fulfill the requirements of building a complete database management system.
+This repository contains the MySQL database schema for a Library Management System, developed to meet the requirements of building a complete database management system.

-The database manages essential entities such as Authors, Categories (Genres), Books, Library Members, Librarians, and Borrowing (Loan) records.
-It enforces proper relational integrity through structured tables, keys, and constraints to ensure reliability and data consistency.
+The database manages key entities such as Authors, Categories (Genres), Books, Library Members, Librarians, and Borrowing Records.
+It enforces proper relational integrity through well-structured tables, primary/foreign keys, and constraints to ensure reliability and data consistency.

 Features

-Well-organized relational schema with clearly defined primary keys and foreign keys
+Organized relational schema with clearly defined PRIMARY KEY and FOREIGN KEY constraints

-Relationship constraints implementing realistic one-to-many and many-to-many associations
+One-to-Many and Many-to-Many relationships accurately modeled

 Data validation using NOT NULL, UNIQUE, and CHECK constraints

-Default values for date fields using CURRENT_DATE expressions (requires MySQL 8.0.13+)
+Automatic date tracking with CURRENT_DATE (requires MySQL 8.0.13+)

-Sample Kenyan context in the data to reflect real-world local authors, places, and contacts
+Sample Kenyan context in data for realistic local relevance

 Files Included

-library_management.sql — A single SQL script containing all database creation statements, including tables, constraints, and relationships.
+library_management.sql – Single SQL script containing:

+Database creation statement

+Table definitions

+Relationship constraints

-Sample data is included within the same SQL file to facilitate testing and demonstration.
+Sample data for testing and demonstration

 How to Run

+Prerequisites:

-Ensure MySQL Server version 8.0.13 or higher is installed on your machine.
+Install MySQL Server version 8.0.13+

+Setup:
-Clone or download this repository.

-Import the database schema and sample data by running:
+Clone or download this repository, then import the schema and data:

-bash
 mysql -u [username] -p < library_management.sql

+Access Database:
 Log into MySQL and use the database:

-bash
 mysql -u [username] -p
 USE LibraryManagement;
-Run queries to verify:

-sql
+Verify with Sample Queries:

 SELECT * FROM Books;
 SELECT * FROM Members;
+SELECT * FROM Borrowing;

 Notes

-The database uses DATE columns with default values set to the current date via (CURRENT_DATE), which requires MySQL version 8.0.13 or later.
+Requires MySQL 8.0.13+ for CURRENT_DATE default values.

-Foreign key constraints ensure data integrity, for example, preventing deletion of referenced authors or categories.
+Foreign key constraints maintain integrity, preventing accidental deletion of referenced records.

-The Borrowing table models the many-to-many relationship between Books and Members, tracking loan dates and returns.
+The Borrowing table models a many-to-many relationship between Members and Books, tracking loan and return dates.